strimzi/proposals/050-unidirectional-topic-operator.md

 In the case of a UTO configured for multiple namespaces it will be possible to move the `KafkaTopic` for a topic in Kafka from one namespace to another by:

-  1. Unmanging the `KafkaTopic` in the old namespace (as described above)
+  1. Unmanaging the `KafkaTopic` in the old namespace (as described above)
   2. Deleting the `KafkaTopic` from the old namespace,
   3. Revising the policy (requiring a UTO restart)
   4. Creating a new `KafkaTopic` in the new namespace.